 Path 2: Whole Building Energy Use Intensity (EUI) Reduction Approach

 Focuses on EUI project design outcomes for larger and fairly complex projects that are not good candidates for Path 1

 - Solutions for buildings 50,000 square feet or greater that engage before the end of design development

 - Comprehensive technical expertise and financial incentives for meeting EUI reduction goals

-Focuses on energy reduction opportunities for smaller and less complex buildings
+Focuses on energy reduction opportunities for a variety of project types including:

 - Comprehensive technical expertise and financial incentives for non-energy-intensive projects

 What path is right for your next project?

 *A major renovation would qualify if the scope is such that occupancy is not possible during construction and where scope includes at least 3 of the following 5 systems: 1) Heating Ventilation and Air Conditioning, 2) Domestic Hot Water, 3) Lighting, 4) Building Envelop, and 5) Process Equipment.

 **Energy Use Intensity (EUI) is calculated as KBtu per square foot per year.
 Similar to a "miles per gallon rating," it is a way to compare the energy use of a building against other similar buildings and against itself over time.